matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/endpoint-cache-tyk-classic.md

 From the **Advanced Options** tab configure the cache as follows:
  - **Enable caching** to enable the cache middleware
  - **Cache timeout** to configure the timeout (in seconds) for cached requests
- - **Cache only these status codes** is where you list which HTTP status codes should be cached, clicking **Add** after entering a code to add it to the list
+ - **Cache only these status codes** is a list of HTTP status codes that should be cached, remember to click **Add** after entering each code to add it to the list
  - **Cache all safe requests** ensure that this is **not** selected, otherwise the responses from all endpoints for the API will be cached

 {{< img src="/img/dashboard/endpoint-designer/cache-options.png" alt="Cache Options" >}}